Table of contents

-According to the CDC, in 2015, 1.2% of the US population (3.4 million people) had active epilepsy.
+According to the CDC, in 2015, 1.2% of the US population (3.4 million people) had active forms of the condition.
 This number includes 3 million adults and 470,000 children with epilepsy.

-An adult aged 18 or older has active epilepsy if they report they have a history of doctor-diagnosed epilepsy or seizure disorder and are currently taking medication to control it and/or had one or more seizures in the past year.
+An individual 18 or older is considered to have active epilepsy if a certified physician made the diagnosis.
+The patient reports a history of epilepsy or seizure disorder and is under treatment.
+They also have had one or more seizures in the past year.

 Symptoms (Part 4 of Is epilepsy genetic?)

-Recurrent seizures are a hallmark of epilepsy.
-Seizure symptoms can vary greatly between individuals although most patients living with epilepsy tend to have the same types of seizures.
-Usually, to be diagnosed as epilepsy, an individual has at least two unprovoked seizures.
+Seizures are a hallmark of this common neurological disorder.
+Seizure symptoms can vary significantly between individuals, although most patients living with it tend to have the same types of seizures.
+Usually, for a condition to be diagnosed as epilepsy, an individual has at least two unprovoked seizures.

 Mayo Clinic notes the most common symptoms of seizures:

 - Uncontrollable jerking movements of the arms and legs

 - Psychic symptoms such as fear, anxiety, or deja vu